How do I report to the college about possibly being affected by COVID-19?

 Students must log in to Blackboard on the first day of class!

-What does the college recommend regarding access to a computer for Fall 2020?
+What does the college recommend regarding computer and internet access for Fall 2020?

 All students enrolled for Fall 2020 are highly encouraged to have a reliable computer with an external or built-in webcam.
 Additional distance education recommendations can be found on our DE Student Resources page.